 “…That he didn’t even know my name.
 This siege, waiting till the time it’d hurt him the least, making sure none suffered, making sure not to force his hand with what other demons would’ve surely done to end it… Talking to him every now and then.
 Even playing mere chess with him felt as if it was the best day of my life, and yet… not even half a year after hearing him say my name, he’s dead.
 Because of me.”

-Upon his words finished, her sobbing took over as bulwark against the dead silence, other than the howling wind of the night.
+Upon her words finished, her sobbing took over as bulwark against the dead silence, other than the howling wind of the night.
 Marcus and Pius could do nothing, other than stare, hoping that inactivity turned to be the best they could do in the situation.

 Then, her weakness started to show.
 With the hand she rubbed her eyes with, she immediately moved it against the ground as support, giving away her faltering stregnth by the wound.

 “Tell everyone not to hate the inquisitor.
 What happened here, tell them that it was by my choice alone.
 Tell them that I knew what I was getting myself into.”

 Silent, he only gazed at her before his eyes fell on Lanius.

 “I asked him if we could meet on the other side.
 He said that we might, when his duty is over.
 Mine… Perhaps mine has only just started.”

 With neither Marcus nor Pius having anything to add, Madeleine’s arm faltered, leaving her to fall to the ground completely.
 She slowly moved herself to Lanius, with a faint smile on her expression upon lying face to face with him, tears still falling down her cheek.
 With her unbloodied hand and her remaining strength, she dragged it over to his, gently grasping it and intertwining her fingers with his.
 A sob escaped her, a sob mixed in with an innocent chuckle, and as her mind weakened still, she gave in to the weight of her eyes and closed them.